Deutsche Kreditbank

-Deutsche Kreditbank (DKB) is the second-largest direct bank in Germany with 4.5 million customers, fully owned by Bayerische Landesbank.
-In 2018 the company, with its parent company BayernLB, ranked 7th on the list of the biggest banks in Germany.
+Deutsche Kreditbank (DKB) is the second-largest direct bank in Germany with 5.8 million customers, fully owned by Bayerische Landesbank.
+In 2018 the company, with its parent company, ranked 7th on the list of the biggest banks in Germany.

 The bank is located in Berlin and its infrastructure consists of a small number of branches.
 The focus on a selected group of customers including retail clients, business clients, and public clients are part of the bank's corporate.